davidmacmillan/DeepLearningStudyGroup/README.md

 https://arxiv.org/abs/2210.02747
 YouTube by Yannic Kilcher:
 https://youtu.be/7NNxK3CqaDk
-YouTube by Jia-Bin Huang:
+YouTube by Jia-Bin Huang (Univ.
+Maryland):
 https://youtu.be/DDq_pIfHqLs
-YouTube by peter Abeel, Berkeley:
+YouTube by Peter Abbeel (UC Berkeley):
 https://www.youtube.com/watch?v=SkSDCzz41Vs
 There are also other YouTubes and blogs such as:
 https://www.youtube.com/watch?v=7cMzfkWFWhI